Vincent Sarich: Career

 Sarich's later work on race strengthened his reputation as a controversial figure.
 He applied his earlier work to racial differentiation, which he saw as subgroupings below the level of species.
 He also argued that the smaller the amount of time required to create a given number of morphological difference, the more selectively significant the differences would necessarily be.

 Sarich was a proponent of sociobiology, evolutionary psychology, and that racial differences were real and represented evolved geographic populational differences (on average), which often caused him to be the subject of controversy by activists at Berkeley.

 In 1994, Sarich was a signatory of a collective statement titled Mainstream Science on Intelligence, written by Linda Gottfredson and published in the Wall Street Journal.
 Sarich also wrote a defense of The Bell Curve.

 After retirement from Berkeley, he occasionally lectured in anthropology at the University of Auckland, New Zealand for a number of years.
-At the time of his death he was living in Seattle with his daughter, her partner, and grandson.
+At the time of his death he was living in Seattle with his daughter, her partner, and his grandson.